brightlikethelight/networkx-mcp-server/docs/archive/LAUNCH_ANNOUNCEMENT.md

-# 🚀 NetworkX MCP Server v1.0.0 - Now Live on PyPI!
+# 🚀 NetworkX MCP Server v1.0.0 - Now Live on PyPI

 **The first NetworkX integration for Model Context Protocol** has officially launched!